carla-simulator/carla/Docs/benchmark_start.md

 Driving Benchmark
 ===============

-One of the main objectives of CARLA is to serve as a comparison tool for driving controllers in reproducible pre-determined conditions.
-With this, the *agent benchmark* module operates as a way to use CARLA to evaluate certain driving controller (agent) and obtain a some metrics about its performance.
+The  *driving benchmark* module is made to evaluate a driving controller (agent) and obtain metrics about its performance.

+This module is mainly designed for:

+* Users that work with autonomous driving agents and want to see how they perform in carla.

+On this section you will learn.

+* How to quickly get started and benchmark a trivial agent right away.
+* Learn about the general implementation architecture of the driving benchmark module.
+* Learn how to set up your agent to be benchmarked and create your how set of experiments to challenge your agents.
+* Learn about the performance metrics used.

 Getting Started
 ----------------

-To run an example of a trivial agent performing in an small set of experiments (Basic) run:
+As a way to familiarize yourself with the system we provide a trivial agent performing in an small set of experiments (Basic).
+To execute it, simply
+run:

     $ ./driving_benchmark_example.py